RolandDumit/flutter_panorama/README.md

 ## Features

 This package provides a simple way to create panoramic images from a series of photos taken with the camera.
 It supports both Android and iOS platforms and allows users to stitch images together to create a 360-degree panorama using OpenCV.
+The images stitching process is done in a separate isolate to ensure smooth performance without blocking the UI thread.

 ![Panorama Creator Interface](screenshots/example_screenshot.jpeg)